 Aficionados often describe the high that hash produces as more complex than that of kief.
 In the region of traditional hash making kief is typically aged, sometimes for a year or more, before it’s pressed.
 Most modern hash makers do not wait that long.

-Preparing kief or water hash for hash making
+How to press kief or water hash

-Before attempting to press kief or water hash the material must be completely dry.
+Before attempting to compress kief or water hash the material must be completely dry.
 To ensure that all moisture has been eliminated before pressing, dry the material one last time.
 Place the kief or water hash in a food dehydrator set on the lowest setting, or a horticultural heat mat (preset at 74˚F [23˚C]), microwave the material on low, or place it in an open dish in a frost-free freezer.
 The vacuum conditions promote water evaporation, preventing mold from infecting and spoiling the hash.
 However, when the drying temperature is above 75˚F (24˚C), some of the terpenes will evaporate, diminishing the kief’s unique odors and their effects.